avieth/Concurrential/README.md

 to a certain extent, without demanding that the user of this computation know anything about its concurrency-related assumptions.

+# A demonstration

+In this example, we assume some IO read/write feature, perhaps to and from a database system, and show how reads and writes can be safely interleaved.

 ```Haskell
 import Prelude hiding (read, readIO)
 import Control.Applicative